 For encryption, you need the original unencrypted text, a key, and an encryption algorithm.
 Let us assume that your original text has no cryptographic relevance.

-Moreover, most encryption algorithms are only secure as long as certain requirements are met.
-For instance, some rely on unique values and some rely on random values.
-So even if an encryption algorithm is secure in theory, it can be implemented incorrectly and therefore become insecure.
+Moreover, most encryption algorithms are only secure as long as you meet particular requirements.
+For instance, some rely on unique values, and some rely on random values.
+So even if an encryption algorithm is secure in theory, it can be implemented incorrectly and become insecure.

-In summary, cryptography adds some security that varies depending on your threat model, your implementation, and your key management.
-In general, cryptography doesn’t make everything secure.
+In summary, cryptography adds some security depending on your threat model, your implementation, and your key management.
+Cryptography doesn’t make everything secure.

 Myth 2: Applying cryptography makes everything private

 For instance, if you use OpenPGP for all of your e-mails, there is still lots of unencrypted metadata like senders and recipients of e-mails, length of the content, timestamps, mail servers, and subject lines.

 Another example is XMPP: If you always use OMEMO for your messages, the XMPP server still stores your contacts, group memberships, and device information in cleartext (also see “XMPP: Admin-in-the-middle”).

 Even HTTPS doesn’t keep everything private since third parties can see which servers you connect to, including how often you access individual servers and the time of connection.